tokenfactor/tokenfactor.github.io/README.md

 # Hello
+My nameis Lovely-Frances Domingo.
+I'm interested in the intersections among emerging technologies, cities, infrastructures, and urban resilience.
+I focus my research on human factors, and the impact of tech adoption/tech-emboldened city initiatives on vulnerable populations, examining the role of power, economics, politics, and culture on technology adoption by cities in an effort to withstand various types of disruptions caused by rapid urbanization, natural disasters and climate change, war/terrorism, etc.

 I am an information security professional by trade, formerly an educator and technology programs coordinator for a local community center in Seattle.
 In my previous roles, I worked primarily with immigrant and refugee populations, low-income, individuals lacking formal housing, those with Limited English Profiency (LEP), and communities historically and institutionally underserved.

-I'm interested in the intersections among emerging technologies, cities, infrastructures, and urban resilience.
-I focus my research on human factors, and the impact of tech adoption/tech-emboldened city initiatives on vulnerable populations, examining the role of power, economics, politics, and culture on technology adoption by cities in an effort to withstand various types of disruptions caused by rapid urbanization, natural disasters and climate change, war/terrorism, etc.

 ### Markdown